-Last but not least, this year the Government has amended and broadened the scope of application of two already existing milestone regimes, respectively incentivizing workers, academics and researchers to relocating their activities in Italy (respectively, the "Workers" and the "Academics and Researchers" regime) with a new Decree published on May 1st.
-A new Law on June 28, 2019,n.
-58, providing specific rules with particular effect from 2020 onwards converted the Decree introducing the new rules.
+In addition, in the first half of 2019, the Government amended and broadened the scope of two existing milestone regimes, respectively aimed at stimulating workers, academics and researchers to relocate their activities in Italy (respectively, the "Workers" and the "Academics and Researchers" regime).
+Later on 28th June 2019 new Law no.58 provided specific rules with particular effect from 2020.

-As these regimes attracted some criticism in relation to the country reputation to change in a fast way (but with no retrospective effects) its rules, it is possible now to underline how, notwithstanding 4 different Govern and 2 legislatures each time the regimes have been ameliorated.
+As these regimes attracted some criticism in relation to the country reputation to change in a fast way (but with no retrospective effects) its rules, it is possible now to underline how, notwithstanding 5 different Govern and 2 legislatures each time the regimes have been ameliorated.
 This is certainly a good news!